-- 1. MSM-SGA will consist of an MSM-SGA President who will be of a single program but shall be responsible for representing each student and program equally. - 2.
-His/her executive board will consist of an additional 11 individuals.
+- 1. MSM-SGA will consist of an MSM-SGA President who will be of a single program but shall be responsible for representing each student and program equally.

+- 2. His/her executive board will consist of an additional 5 individuals.
 Each person will act as a representative of their program and/or class to the MSM-SGA as a whole and the MSM-SGA President.
-The MSM-SGA executive board will be composed of the following: - a.
-Four MD students, one from each year (1st year, 2nd year, 3rd year, 4th year) - b.
-Three MPH students, one 1st year and two 2nd year students - c.
-Four GEBS representing the PhD and Masters programs - d.
-Three PA students, one 1st year and two 2nd year students - 3.
-The following list details the MSM-SGA positions and students that can fill each position
+The MSM-SGA executive board will be composed of the following:

+- a.
+President

+- b.
+Executive Vice President

+- c.
+GEBS President

+- d.
+MD President

+- e.
+MPH President

+- f.
+PA President

+The following list details the MSM-SGA positions and students that can fill each position.